Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFL-GFL Interaction

-According to the manifold method, the DOA, represented by the grey shaded area, and CCR, indicated by the red dashed circle, can be drawn in \figref{Sim_1_1}(a)(b) and (c)(d) when $Z_g = 0.35j$, and $0.4j$ respectively.
-When $Z_g= 0.4$ as shown in \figref{Sim_1_1}(c)(d), a stable periodical orbit (SPO) emerges in the post-fault system, depicted as a green dashed curve in the phase plane.
-This indicates a new instability mode in this case.
-When the trajectory lies outside the DOA, it converges to this SPO, leading to divergence of $\delta_1$ and sustained oscillations in $\delta_2$.
+The theoretical model on which SR is based ignored the dynamics of the inner current loop and the integral terms in the PLL so is approximate.
+However, the comparison of EMT results (in red and blue lines) with the reduced-order model (in the dashed black line) shows that there is little impact on the results.

-\figref{Sim_1_1} compares the phase portraits derived from numerical calculations based on the theoretical model and EMT simulations.
-The black dashed lines represent the trajectories of the two PLLs as determined by numerical calculations, with yellow triangle markers indicating the fault-clearing points.
-The red solid lines show the fault-on trajectories from EMT simulations, while the blue solid lines illustrate the post-fault trajectories for different fault-clearing times.
-Overall, the EMT simulation results align well with the theoretical model.
-The observed differences can be attributed to factors not included in the theoretical model, such as the inner current loop dynamics, the integral terms in the PLL, and the influence of the actual circuit implementation.
+In the case of $X_g= 0.4$~pu, Fig.~\ref{Sim_1_1}~(c) and (d), a stable periodic orbit (SPO) is present in the post-fault system and has been shown by a green dashed curve in the phase plane.
+The SPO is an additional instability mode in this case and if the fault trajectory leaves the ROA, as it does for $t_\text{fault}>t_\text{SR}$ in Fig.~\ref{Sim_1_1}~(d), the trajectory converges to this SPO, leading to continuous divergence of $\delta_1$ and sustained oscillations in $\delta_2$.
+The results of the PHIL experiment are recorded in \figref{Sim_1_3}, which aligns closely with the EMT simulation.
+This instability mode is different from the instability mode under $X_g = 0.35$~pu.